-Students desiring to study in Florence through Syracuse University must submit a completed, online application to Loyola first.
-The Loyola online application is due December 4 (Wednesday after Thanksgiving break) of a student's sophomore year.
-Students will need their advisor’s electronic permission, and if applicable, their coach’s approval and signature to study abroad.
-All students must declare their major and any intended minors before they submit their study abroad application online.
-Students will be turned down for clearance for the Syracuse Florence program if they have not declared a major.
-We strongly recommend that students submit any paperwork that involves declaring a major and/or minor or any change of major or minor far in advance of the December 4 deadline, since the above forms have to go to several different departments before it is officially declared.
+Students desiring to study in Florence through Fairfield University must submit a completed, online application to Loyola first.
+The Loyola online application is due First Wednesday in December after Thanksgiving of a student's sophomore year.
+Students must also submit their academic planning form as part of the application process.
+All students must declare their major and any intended minors before submitting their study abroad application online.
+We strongly recommend that students submit any paperwork that involves declaring a major and/or minor or any change of major or minor far in advance of the December deadline, since the above forms have to go to several different departments before it is officially declared.

-Once a student submits the Loyola online application, the Office of International Programs will send each student a clearance letter giving them detailed instructions on when to apply and what documents he/she will need to submit to Syracuse.
-After applying to Loyola, students will have to submit an application to Syracuse University.
-The Syracuse admission office will review a student’s admission file and make a decision on it.
-An official letter of acceptance will be sent to the student from Syracuse.
-All correspondence from Syracuse will be via email.
+Once a student submits the Loyola online application, the Office of International Programs will send each student a clearance letter giving them detailed instructions on when to apply and what documents he/she will need to submit to Fairfield.
+After receiving the clearance letters, students will have to submit an online application to Fairfield University.
+Fairfield will review a student’s admission file and make a decision on it.
+An official letter of acceptance will be sent to the student from Fairfield.
+All correspondence from Fairfield will be via email.
 Therefore, it is very important that your son/daughter reads their Loyola email account on a regular basis.

 Criteria for Acceptance

-Students take three 3-credit courses, 1– 4 credit Italian language course, and 1 – 2 credit Culture and Community course for a total of 5 courses/ 15 credits.
+Students take 4 3-credit courses, and one 3-credit Italian language course, for a total of 5 courses/ 15 credits.
 The level of difficulty in the courses in Florence is very similar to Loyola.
-All of the courses are taught in English in Option I, with the exception of the Italian language and culture courses.
-Syracuse employs faculty from their New York campus and from the University of Florence.
-If a student is studying in the fall, the course offerings for that particular semester will not be available until late April.
-If a student is studying in the spring, the course offerings for that particular semester will not be available until late November.
-Course information can be found on the SU Abroad website.
+All of the courses are taught in English with the exception of the Italian language course.
+The course offerings for the particular semester that student plans to study is available a year in advance.
 It is the student’s responsibility to check the website for course changes throughout the semester and the summer.

-Students will register for courses once they arrive in Florence.
-Syracuse will mail information regarding registration and send an academic packet to each student.
-Students are asked to complete a preliminary course selection form.
+Students will register for courses before departure to Florence.
 All courses selected must be approved by Loyola.
-Students are given a list of approved courses for Florence after the course offerings for that semester is posted on-line.
-Students must select only the courses that Loyola has approved.
 If new courses are added, students are instructed to contact the office of international programs to seek approval for new courses.
 Students must be able to find a full-time load of courses for abroad; the minimum is 12 credits.
-If we were unable to find your child at least four courses/twelve credits, we would not recommend that your son/daughter goes abroad, unless they have written permission from your stating you understand your child is not taking a full-time load of courses abroad, and that your child may have to take summer courses and/or sixth courses in order to graduate on time, or may not graduate on time as a result of not taking a full-time load of courses in Florence.
+If we were unable to find your child at least four courses/twelve credits, we would not recommend that your son/daughter goes abroad, unless they have written permission from you stating you understand your child is not taking a full-time load of courses abroad, and that your child may have to take summer courses and/or sixth courses in order to graduate on time, or may not graduate on time as a result of not taking a full-time load of courses in Florence.

 As part of the process, we ask students to meet with their major advisor or department chair to discuss their study abroad plans.
 This is extremely helpful, because students can get recommendations on how to schedule major or minor courses at Loyola based on what is may be offered abroad, or indicate any potential problems missed by the student.

-The course offerings in Florence are limited and they do not offer many of our core requirements.
-It is very important for a student to have as many course options as possible.
-Students must have at least two electives to use abroad for the mandatory Italian language and Culture and Community course.
+The course offerings in Florence are limited but they do offer many of our core requirements.
+However, it is very important for a student to have as many course options as possible.
+Students must have at least one elective to use abroad for the mandatory Italian language course.
 It is also advised to have at least two more electives in the event there is a time conflict or a course cancellation.

 Students are expected to take their examinations on the scheduled dates.
 Students must have completed all of the final examinations and class assignments before changing any airline tickets.
 Students/parents are responsible for any ticket changes.